DogcraftNet/DogcraftPlugins/Dogcraft-Logging.md

 ## BlockPing (Xray Investigation)

-`/dcl blockping <material>` (alias `/dcl bp`) searches for a specific block type in a 10x10x10 cube centered on the block you're looking at (20 block ray trace).
+`/dcl blockping <material>` (alias `/dcl bp`) searches for a specific block type in an 11x11x11 cube (radius 5) centered on the block you're looking at (20 block ray trace).
 Returns up to 64 matching blocks.

 This is useful for investigating xray suspects — look at their mining tunnel and search for `diamond_ore` to see if there are exposed ores nearby that could explain their path.